getpawprint/slate/source/includes/_requests_v2.md

 Gets all products in the product catalog.

 <aside class="notice">
-Product IDs will not change; new products that are added will get new IDs.
+Product IDs will not change; new products that are added will get new IDs, so you can hard code product IDs into the app.
 </aside>